Tutorial: Build an Apache Spark machine learning application in Azure HDInsight

 Develop a Spark machine learning application using Spark MLlib

-In this application, you use a Spark ML pipeline to perform a document classification.
-ML Pipelines provide a uniform set of high-level APIs built on top of DataFrames that help users create and tune practical machine learning pipelines.
+This application uses a Spark ML pipeline to do a document classification.
+ML Pipelines provide a uniform set of high-level APIs built on top of DataFrames.
+The DataFrames help users create and tune practical machine learning pipelines.
 In the pipeline, you split the document into words, convert the words into a numerical feature vector, and finally build a prediction model using the feature vectors and labels.
-Perform the following steps to create the application.
+Do the following steps to create the application.

-- Create a Jupyter notebook using the PySpark kernel.
-For the instructions, see Create a Jupyter notebook.
+Create a Jupyter notebook using the PySpark kernel.
+For the instructions, see Create a Jupyter notebook file.

 Import the types required for this scenario.
 Paste the following snippet in an empty cell, and then press SHIFT + ENTER.